 Once the information and record are validated and verified, our team will notify you about the customized return-path we created and you will be all set to start.

 HandySends is known to have this feature of setting up an automatic return-path for our clients; it not only validates and boosts our delivery.
-Return-path offers secure, authenticated set up for a better experience.
+Return-path offers a secure, authenticated set up for a better experience.

 Whilst you are all set to offer 100% deliverability to clients, make sure you have a clear –well-tested return-path, this will largely improve the email communication and deliverability